ichbinnichts/learn-django-from-scratch/readme.md

 # Notes

-This is a project so i can learn django from scratch
+This is a project so i can learn django from scratch.
+Learning a little of backend development with Django(python)

 ## References